 - Help for a friend or family member

-While you might have a wish list of home updates, you might only consider a personal loan for emergency issues impacting your health and safety.
+If you have a wish list of home updates, you might consider a personal loan to help cover the home improvement expenses.

-In these scenarios, a personal loan can help you pay for the repairs over time.
+In these scenarios, a personal loan can help you pay for the repairs over time – typically two to five years.

 4. Finance funeral expenses

-When someone dies without leaving behind sufficient funds for funeral costs, it can put a significant financial strain on the surviving family members.
+When someone dies without leaving behind sufficient funds for funeral costs, it can put an unexpected financial strain on the surviving family members.

-The median cost of a funeral with a viewing and burial in 2019 was $7,640, according to the National Funeral Directors Association.
-Many won’t have enough saved to cover that cost all at once.
+The median cost of a funeral with a viewing and burial was $7,849 in 2021, according to the National Funeral Directors Association.
+Many consumers won’t have enough saved to cover that cost all at once.

 A funeral loan could be an idea if you’re struggling to cover the cost of a funeral.
 You may even be able to get a funeral loan with bad credit.